 Fish farms were created to rapidly produce supermarket protein – however these fish contain high concentrations of antibiotics, pesticides and contain much lower levels of healthy nutrients than wild ocean-caught salmon.
 Farm-raised fish are also fed an unnatural diet of genetically engineered (GE) grains.
-The resulting grayish flesh is masked with a chemical called astaxanthin, an eye-sight damaging toxin that makes the fish “look good.”
+The resulting grayish flesh is masked with pigment pellets (like CAROPHYLL® pink astaxanthin) that are used to make the fish “look good”.

 Where it’s banned: Australia and New Zealand